Hyperkalemia: Pseudohyperkalemia

 Pseudohyperkalemia occurs when the measured potassium level is falsely elevated.
-This condition is usually suspected when the patient is clinically well without any ECG changes.
 Mechanical trauma during blood drawing can cause potassium leakage out of the red blood cells due to haemolysis of the blood sample.
-Repeated fist clenching during the blood draw can cause a transient rise in potassium levels.
-Prolonged length of blood storage can also increase serum potassium levels.
+Fist clenching during the blood draw can cause a rise in potassium levels in the venous blood as it is sampled; this difference may be as much as 1 mmol/L. Differences of this order of magnitude cause problems (false positive results for clinically-important hyperkalemia) for patients with low glomerular filtration rate (GFR; a measure of kidney function), type IV renal tubular acidosis (RTA), or on evidence-based medication for cardio-renal risk (RASi, MRAs).
+The practice, widespread in laboratories in North America, should be discontinued.
+Prolonged storage of blood samples or agitation in transit is also associated with red cell lysis that can increase serum potassium levels.
 Hyperkalemia may become apparent when a person's platelet concentration is more than 500,000/microL in a clotted blood sample (serum blood sample).
 Potassium leaks out of platelets after clotting has occurred.
 A high white cell count (greater than 120,000/microL) in people with chronic lymphocytic leukemia increases the fragility of red blood cells, thus causing pseudohyperkalemia during blood processing.
 This problem can be avoided by processing serum samples, because clot formation protects the cells from haemolysis during processing.
 A familial form of pseudohyperkalemia, a benign condition characterised by increased serum potassium in whole blood stored at cold temperatures, also exists.
 This is due to increased potassium permeability in red blood cells.